 3. Talley Fixed Ring

-Talley Fixed mounting rings are an affordable pair of mounting rings that a lot of newbies and budget enthusiasts uses and recommends.
+Talley Fixed mounting rings are an affordable pair of mounting rings that a lot of newbies and budget enthusiasts use and recommend.
 Being a budget freak myself, it was too hard to pass on this.
-In fact, they are good enough to be your first choice.
-You shouldn’t call pass on this just because they look a bit odd.
+They are good enough to be your first choice.
+You shouldn’t pass on this just because they look a bit odd.

 Yes, the finishing is not the best looking on this.
-But looks matter not when it performs like a best by taming even a 25x scope with relative ease.
-The two-part construction is capable of withstand all magnum calibers.
+But looks do matter not when it performs like a best by taming even a 25x scope with relative ease.
+The two-part construction is capable of withstanding all magnum calibers.
 Yes, all of them.

-They are not alloy nor aluminum.
-Instead, they are deep blued stainless steel.
-You have already seen a pair of deep blued steel on the list already.
-And that’s one of the most sold pair of mounting rings on the market.
+They are not alloy or aluminum.
+Instead, they are deep-blued stainless steel.
+You have already seen a pair of deep-blued steel on the list.
+And that’s one of the most sold pairs of mounting rings on the market.
 So, yeah.
-Blued steel is durable and rust free.
-If your scope is waterproof, you can use this on rainy weather.
+Blued steel is durable and rust-free.
+If your scope is waterproof, you can use this in rainy weather.
 Heck, you can try to submerge it for all Talley cares.

 It’s made in the USA.